-The Group determines whether intangibles with indefinite useful lives are impaired at least on an annual basis.
-This requires an estimation of the recoverable amount of the cash generating units to which the intangibles with indefinite useful lives are allocated.
+The Group determines whether exploration and evaluation expenditure and investments accounted for using the equity method are impaired at least on an annual basis.
+This requires an estimation of the recoverable amount of the assets.
 The recoupment of costs carried forward is dependent on the successful exploration, development and commercial exploitation or sale of respective areas of interest.